-Your coming to-me-ward, indeed, with "Welcome! fair welcome!"
+- Your coming to-me-ward, indeed, with "Welcome! fair welcome!"
 I hail.
-Your sight to me gladness doth bring and banisheth sorrow and bale; For love with your presence grows sweet, untroubled and life is serene And the star of our fortune burns bright, that clouds in your absence did veil.
-Yea, by Allah, my longing for you ne'er waneth nor passetb away; For your like among creatures is rare and sought for in mountain and vale.
-Ask mine eyes whether slumber hath lit on their lids since the hour of your loss Or if aye on a lover they've looked.
-Nay, an ye believe not their tale, My heart, since the leave-taking day afflicted, will tell of my case, And my body, for love and desire grown wasted and feeble and frail.
-Could they who reproach me but see my sufferings, their hearts would relent; They'd marvel, indeed, at my case and the loss of my loved ones bewail.
-Yea, they'd join me in pouring forth tears and help me my woes to lament, And like unto me they'd become all wasted and tortured and pale.
-How long did the heart for thy love that languished with longing endure A burden of passion, 'neath which e'en mountains might totter and fail!
-By Allah, what sorrows and woes to my soul for thy sake were decreed!
-My heart is grown hoar, ere eld's snows have left on my tresses their trail.
-The fires in my vitals that rage if I did but discover to view, Their ardour the world to consume, from the East to the West, might avail.
-But now unto me of my loves accomplished are joyance and cheer contentment regale.
-Our Lord, after sev'rance, with them hath conjoined us, for he
+Your sight to me gladness doth bring and banisheth sorrow and bale; - For love with your presence grows sweet, untroubled and life is serene And the star of our fortune burns bright, that clouds in your absence did veil. - Yea, by Allah, my longing for you ne'er waneth nor passetb away; For your like among creatures is rare and sought for in mountain and vale. - Ask mine eyes whether slumber hath lit on their lids since the hour of your loss Or if aye on a lover they've looked.
+Nay, an ye believe not their tale, - My heart, since the leave-taking day afflicted, will tell of my case, And my body, for love and desire grown wasted and feeble and frail. - Could they who reproach me but see my sufferings, their hearts would relent; They'd marvel, indeed, at my case and the loss of my loved ones bewail. - Yea, they'd join me in pouring forth tears and help me my woes to lament, And like unto me they'd become all wasted and tortured and pale. - How long did the heart for thy love that languished with longing endure A burden of passion, 'neath which e'en mountains might totter and fail!

+- By Allah, what sorrows and woes to my soul for thy sake were decreed!
+My heart is grown hoar, ere eld's snows have left on my tresses their trail. - The fires in my vitals that rage if I did but discover to view, Their ardour the world to consume, from the East to the West, might avail. - But now unto me of my loves accomplished are joyance and cheer And those whom I cherish my soul with the wine of contentment regale. - Our Lord, after sev'rance, with them hath conjoined us, for he who doth good Shall ne'er disappointed abide and kindnesses kindness entail.